Toxic Molds: Revisited (2007)

 Depending on the quantities produced and consumed, mycotoxins can cause acute or chronic toxicity in animals and humans.
 Home dampness with resulting mold growth may be associated with several medical conditions (one or sometimes all) including immediate hypersensitivity reaction, hypersensitivity pneumonia, or what has been described as "humidifier fever".
 I see these patients with recent onset asthma, and/or recent onset sinusitis. , Several studies have suggested a correlation between the occurrence of molds in the inside air environment, dampness in the indoor environment, and the symptomatology of the skin, and respiratory tract, especially in children.
 This has been summarized in an interesting study published in the American Journal of Epidemiology by Robert E. Dales.
 Since the symptoms in this study were comparable to the symptoms described with humidifier fever and mycotoxicosis, the authors suggested a common pathogenic and etiological mechanism, toxic molds being one. ,

 The role of indoor molds, especially the most toxic one - Stachybotrys, has been evaluated in a scientific paper published in the journal Pediatrics.
 The authors described a child with pulmonary hemorrhaging where Stachybotrys was isolated from the lung.
 Indeed, epidemiological data to support the connection between toxic mold exposure and lung hemorrhage was published in the scientific literature from Cleveland, Ohio, which was later examined and criticized by the Center for Disease Control. , The study by Elidemir et al. shows the isolation of the toxic mold Stachybotrys atra from the BAL fluid of a child with pulmonary hemorrhage, thus connecting the epidemiological data and the historical data in this case report with objective findings of Stachybotrys from lung fluids.
 In the scientific paper entitled "Stachybotrys: Mycotoxin Producing Fungus of Increasing Toxicological Importance" the investigators concluded "Current data on the toxicology of mycotoxins produced by Stachybotrys demonstrates that this group of mycotoxins is capable of producing immunosuppression and inflammatory insults to the gastrointestinal and pulmonary system".
 Bush et al. provides a diametrically opposed consensus, as far as indoor mold exposure and clinical human disease.
 On the other hand, recent communication with the President of the American College of Occupational and Environmental Medicine (ACOEM) has criticized some of the statements in the recent position paper by ACOEM in regards to molds.
 The major criticism by the author of the e-mail communication is that there is no scientific paper which can address safe or minimal exposure levels to molds.
-The criticism also quotes writings from the Wall Street Journal questioning the ACOEM paper on molds [not the organization and not the ACOEM President; the organization is well-respected (I am a member), and the ACOEM President is highly qualified and nationally, internationally recognized as a scientist, writer, professor, and teacher].
+[13a] In a recent e-mail to me, the author has addressed among other issues and states that, "the primary objection to the ACOEM mold statement is that when forming the conclusion of the implausibility of human illness from indoor mold toxin exposure, the authors simply applied extrapolated math to data borrowed from a single rodent study.
+The non sequitur was then legitimized with the imprimatur of ACOEM adding credence to the unscientific leap."
+[13b] The criticism also quotes writings from the Wall Street Journal questioning the ACOEM paper on molds [not the organization and not the ACOEM President; the organization is well-respected (I am a member), and the ACOEM President is highly qualified and nationally, internationally recognized as a scientist, writer, professor, and teacher].
 It seems the criticism was launched at one author or so of the position paper by ACOEM.
 To be balanced and fair, while the honorable court decision in the Geffcken case is important, the honorable court decision in the Harold case must be taken into account.
 One must also rely on the Institute of Medicine's position paper and the rest of the scientific literature in the final analysis of causation.

 What to do when you suspect toxic molds as a cause for symptomatology.
 First and most importantly is to see a doctor who specializes in the fields of internal medicine, occupational medicine and toxicology.
 Upon determination that these symptoms may be related to mold exposure, you should have an industrial hygienists inspect your residence or alternatively office/work place (depending on where the suspected mold resides) to do a careful investigation of any water damages, and air counts both inside and outside at several locations for toxic molds and spores A well-trained industrial hygienist will not only take air counts but also will go under and behind the walls and/or carpeting where the water damage is anticipated to be in order to further evaluate for mold spores and mold growth.